 What do patients expect?

-According to the” Together for health ” recommendation, adverse events should be reported confidentially but not anonymously.
+As is apparent from the ‘Together for Health’ recommendation, reporting of adverse events should take place in a confidential but not anonymous manner.
 Both patients and medical staff, as well as hospital directors, would have the right to do so.
-However, proper analysis of the data collected is key.
-A team should be set up in each treatment facility to investigate the causes of adverse events.
-It would also be responsible for the implementation of specific remedial procedures to minimise the risk of a future event.
+The key, however, is the proper analysis of the data collected.
+Each medical facility should establish a team to investigate the causes of adverse events.
+It would also be responsible for implementing specific corrective procedures to minimise the risk of future occurrences.

 How does the medical community see the problem?

 All such activities must have the support of the medical community, because if this is not the case, it will only be another fiction.

 In his opinion, a lot depends also on how the message on this subject will be understood.
 Medical workers have doubts as to whether this message will be reliable. – A lot of cooperation is needed for this to work.
 We are running out of time, and in such an atmosphere as we have now, where there is a lot of animosity, it is impossible to achieve improvements.
 Besides, we are still in the culture of punishing the guilty